 I used to post pics of slaughterhouse atrocities on my timeline.
 You know, I wanted to spread the word about the obscene suffering endured by animals just so we could eat them.
 I was desperately begging people to realize what meat is, what dairy is.
 How it is kind of like keeping a dog in a little cage his whole life then clubbing him to death and chopping him up for supper.
 Well not “kind of” like that.
 It’s exactly like that.
 People ignored me or told me politely, God bless them, that that wasn’t helping my cause because “no one wants to see that, Lisa.”

 One friend of a friend posts particularly gruesome photos of dinner.
 She always orders extra rare.
 One went by yesterday with this caption: “Mary had a little lamb whose fleece was white as snow.
 And everywhere that Mary went that lamb was sure to go.
 One day Daddy took the lamb, while Mary stood and cried.
 And chopped him up to make our lunch.
-A tasty fresh lamb pie!”
+A bloody good lamb pie!”

 “Oh Lisa, lighten up.”
 Go ahead say it.
 I know, meat is just a fact of life we all have to learn about, just like the previously-innocent Mary.
 It used to be that way for me, too.
 Till the switch flipped.
 That’s why I’m not judgy like some vegans.
 How can you judge someone whose switch hasn’t flipped?
 Until it flips it hasn’t flipped.
 There are still very few born with the switch already flipped.